-Ethical denim brand review – 5 clean jean brands for spring
+Ethical denim brand review – 5 clean jean brands

 Formerly a hard labour and rebel clothing item, jeans are now a staple of any modern wardrobe.
 Having made their way onto almost every booty in the world, by the 1990′s they were once again deemed the bad-boy of fashion.
 This was due to the traditional denim industry’s intensive cotton pesticide and fertilizer use, deplorable labour conditions, water-intensive dying methods, and toxic chemical finishing processes.
 Gross.

 Lovingly reformed, denim can now be soured from fair-trade, ethical factories which use organic, recycled cotton or certified sustainable fabrics, dyed with natural pigments, and are finished with eco-friendly finishes.
 In 2013 The international availability of stylish ethical jean shows that it has never been a better time to be able to buy the “perfect” pair of jeans.
 You can keep the rebel attitude if you’d like.

 We’ve taken our top five brands that have the perfectly crafted jeans for girls and boys.
 Enjoy.